BEAST2-Dev/hmc/_pages/hmc/Operators/BactrianUpDown.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Bactrian Up Down Operator
+title: BEAST 2 Help Me Choose Bactrian up down operator
 tags: []
 ---

-## Bactrian Up Down Operator
+## Bactrian up down operator

 Like the non Bactrian UpDownOperator, this element represents an operator that scales two (or more) parameters in different directions, but uses a Bactrian proposal distribution for the scale value.
 The up parameter is multiplied by this scale and the down parameter is divided by this scale.